reillytilbury/coppafish/docs/glossary.md

 print(nb.basic_info.use_tiles)
 ```

+* Spot - A fluorescing gene.
+A spot is spherical in shape and these are what need to be identified by coppafish.

 [^1]:
     There are some cases of a notebook being "rewritten", but these are done only by the developers.
 This includes
     the combining of single tile notebooks into a multi-tile notebook.